dydxprotocol/v4-clients/README.md

 </div>

 ## v4-client-js
-The v4-Client Typescript client is used for placing transactions and querying the dYdX chain.
+The dYdX Chain Client Typescript client is used for placing transactions and querying the dYdX chain.

 ## v4-client-py
-Python client for dYdX (v4 API).
+Python client for dYdX Chain.

 The library is currently tested against Python versions 3.9, and 3.11.